 A: AFC offers the lowest rates of complications, fastest recovery, no maintenance or surveillance of a foreign object (implant), no long term health risks, and makes wearing a breast prostheses more comfortable.
 Many women are not eligible for breast reconstruction, or may find it medically necessary to remove implants or failed tissue reconstruction.

 Q: Do I need to have aesthetic flat closure to be on a team?

 A: No, but all teams have at least one member that is flat and all members must be informed about AFC and support it as a valid option.

 Q: Can I participate as a sole individual?

-A: Yes!
-It only takes one person at a public awareness event to make a difference but we encourage having at least 1 other team member.
+A: Yes, it only takes one person at a public awareness event to make a difference but we strongly encourage having at least 2 team members.

 Q: Are there remote/online STAFC teams?

 A: No. All teams participate at in-person events.